 Starfish can also be used to track student attendance.

 Starfish is also a repository of much student data including flags and referrals as well as student grades.
-All this data is protected by FERPA and should not be shared; furthermore, students grades are pulled from limited fields in the Blackboard Gradebook and may not accurately reflect student performance.
+All this data is protected by FERPA and should not be shared; furthermore, students grades are pulled from limited fields in the Blackboard Grade Center and may not accurately reflect student performance.